smirarab/website/research.md

 ### 2. Metagenomics

 Metagenomics is the study of whole communities of micro-organisms.
-A main challenge in metagenomics is identifying the unknown taxonomic composition of the community, given millions of fragmentary sequences.
+The main challenge in metagenomics is identifying the unknown taxonomic composition of the community, given millions of fragmentary sequences.
 We have developed [SEPP](https://github.com/smirarab/sepp), a new algorithm that combines the idea of ensembles of HMMs and existing phylogenetic tools to place fragmentary metagenomic sequences on a reference phylogeny.
 We have also extended SEPP to a new tool called [TIPP](https://github.com/smirarab/sepp/blob/master/README.TIPP.md) that estimates taxonomic profiles for metagenomic datasets.
 TIPP accounts for the uncertainty inherent in various steps of the phylogenetic placement for fragmentary data.

 ### 3. HIV